Particle.news

 Overview

-• The U.S. Senate confirmed Dr. Jay Bhattacharya as Director of the National Institutes of Health (NIH) on March 25, 2025, with a 53-47 party-line vote.
+• The U.S. Senate confirmed Dr. Jay Bhattacharya as Director of the National Institutes of Health in a 53-47 party-line vote on March 25, 2025.

-• Bhattacharya, a Stanford professor and co-author of the Great Barrington Declaration, gained prominence for his opposition to COVID-19 lockdowns and vaccine mandates.
+• Bhattacharya, a Stanford professor and co-author of the Great Barrington Declaration, gained prominence criticizing COVID-19 lockdowns and vaccine mandates.

-• Bhattacharya will collaborate with Health and Human Services Secretary Robert F. Kennedy Jr. to implement the administration's 'Make America Healthy Again' agenda, emphasizing chronic disease research.
+• Bhattacharya will work closely with HHS Secretary Robert F. Kennedy Jr. to implement the Trump administration's 'Make America Healthy Again' agenda.